emrade/flutter-calculator/README.md

 # Calculator

-A Flutter simple calculator built in flutter.
+A simple calculator built in flutter.

 Star this repo if you like what you see.